34. Job Search I: The McCall Search Model

 We’ll go through these steps in turn.

-In order optimally to trade-off current and future rewards, we think about two things:
+In order to optimally trade-off current and future rewards, we need to think about two things:

-1. current payoffs that arise from making alternative choices
+1. the current payoffs we get from different choices

-2. different states that those choices take us to next period (in this case, either employment or unemployment)
+2. the different states that those choices will lead to in next period

-To assess these two aspects of the decision problem, we assign expected discounted values to states.
+To weigh these two aspects of the decision problem, we need to assign values to states.

-There is a chicken and egg problem: we don’t know how to compute \(v^*(s)\) because we don’t yet know what decisions are optimal and what aren’t!
+Of course \(v^*(w)\) is not trivial to calculate because we don’t yet know what decisions are optimal and what aren’t!

-Think of \(v^*\) as a function that assigns to each possible state \(s\) the maximal expected discounted income stream that can be obtained with that offer in hand.
+But think of \(v^*\) as a function that assigns to each possible wage \(s\) the maximal lifetime value that can be obtained with that offer in hand.

-A crucial observation is that the optimal value function \(v^*\) must satisfy functional equation
+A crucial observation is that this function \(v^*\) must satisfy the recursion

-This important equation is a version of a Bellman equation, an equation that is ubiquitous in economic dynamics and other fields involving planning over time.
+This important equation is a version of the Bellman equation, which is ubiquitous in economic dynamics and other fields involving planning over time.

 The intuition behind it is as follows: